fracpete/python-weka-wrapper3/doc/source/install.rst

 <http://www.oracle.com/technetwork/java/javase/downloads/>`__ installed and
 the ``JAVA_HOME`` `environment variable
 <http://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/index.html>`__
-pointing to the installation directory in order to use *python-weka-wrapper* library.
+pointing to the installation directory in order to use *python-weka-wrapper3* library.

 *Why not OpenJDK?* Weka is developed and tested with Oracle's JDK/JRE.
 There is